WebOrigami/docs/src/content/framework/intro5.md

 ## Create an index page template

-To rough in the index page, create a new file called `index.ori` that contains:
+Let's rough in an index page.

+<span class="tutorialStep"></span> Create a new file called `index.ori` that contains:

 ```html
 <h1>About Us</h1>
 ```

 This will be the basis for an Origami template for your index page.

-To use it, create a new, empty file called
+<span class="tutorialStep"></span> Create a new, empty file called:

 ```console
 index.html = index.ori()